emacsmirror/csv2ledger/README.md

 ### Modifying the transaction ###

 One limitation of the functions in `c2l-field-modify-functions` is that they only take the value of a single field as argument.
 This is insufficient if you want to modify a field value on the basis of some other field or fields in the transaction, or if you want to add new fields.
-If you need to make such a change, you add a function to the option `c2l-transaction-modify-functions`.
+If you need to make such a change, you can add a function to the option `c2l-transaction-modify-functions`.
 This option holds a list of functions that take the entire transaction as its argument and return a modified transaction.

 The transaction is passed as an alist of field-value pairs, with the fields being symbols and the values being strings.
 For example, for the ledger entry shown above, the transaction would be as follows: